helena-kaszubowska/project-posts/README.md

 ```

 ## Additional Information
-- Ensure that MongoDB is running locally or use a cloud database.
+- Ensure that MongoDB is running locally.
 - Update the `.env` file with the necessary configurations (e.g., database URI, JWT secret).

 ---